Baptism (or Christening) in the Parish of Portslade & Mile Oak

 We understand baptism as a “joining ceremony”.
 It’s not about naming - your child already has a name!
 It’s not even primarily about saying thank you.
 It’s about making promises on behalf of your child to bring them up as a Christian, and you can’t do that without being part of a church.

-So if we baptise your child in this parish we will expect to see you in church on a regular basis afterwards.
+So if we baptise your child in this parish we will hope to see you in church on a regular basis afterwards.

 Baptism marks the beginning of the Christian journey - a journey which lasts beyond this life time (not many things these days offer a longer-than-lifetime-guarantee!) and one on which we constantly learn new things about God, deepen our relationship with Jesus and ask the Holy Spirit to help make us more like Jesus as we walk his Way.